space-ros/demos/CADRE_demo/README.md

 - /tf_static

-More Rovers can be added by using the following modifttcionin main.launch.xml:
+More Rovers can be added by using the following modification main.launch.xml:

+'#' - numbers
+Spawn coordinates[ x_,y_z_,roll_,pitch_yaw_]- location of the new rover

 ```xml
 <include file="$(find-pkg-share robot_gazebo)/launch/spawn_with_control.launch.xml">